skellis46/slipbox/improvisation and the threshold of the self.md

 - not quite right because it's more a psychological thing (not about the production of skill) -- so what are we skilled at in this case. refer to Montero's work re flow and the overlap here.

-> Starting with relaxation and silencing of the layers of inner narrative related to autobiographical-relational-social self, it progresses to the cessation of processes specifying phenomenal core self, such as agency, body-ownership, and spatio-temporal located-ness, then to the basic interoceptive sense of body presence (Farb et al., 2007; Siderits et al., 2013; Dahl et al., 2015; Dor-Ziderman et al., 2016; Metzinger, 2020).
-However, such temporary quieting down in and of itself may not yet be cessation of the constructed self as the implicit categorizations that reify the self and objects may be still operating in the unconscious substrate (Germano and Waldron, 2006).
-Thus, selflessness can be understood in a more refined way as not merely inner silence but as a more fundamental transformation of the nature of cognition in which cognitive processes switch from the exclusive reliance on conceptually constructed dualistic subject-object structures to a more direct unconstructed way of cognizing via NDA itself.
-(Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)

-## A possible mechanism and the bias of movement

 - the thing about being in motion is that the constantly changing part is foregrounded exquisitely

 - precision weighting -- Gallagher as well?